peterc/potc-jruby/README.md

 _Prelude of the Chambered_ is a game by Markus "Notch" Persson and Mojang

-This JRuby port is by Peter Cooper
+This JRuby port was started by, and is maintained by, Peter Cooper - http://peterc.org/

+Contributions by:

+* Charles Nutter (@headius)
+* Tim Felgentreff (github:timfel)
+* Andrew Chalkley (@chalkers)

 ## License